HaaseSaari/HaaseSaari/README.md

 - 👋 Hi, I’m @HaaseSaari
-- 👀 I’m interested in always trying to help people who are in needs
+- 👀 I’m interested in motors, cars and learn coding with java
 - 🌱 I’m currently learning to code to get more helpful
 - 💞️ I’m looking to collaborate on on everything crypto and blockchain related
 - 📫 How to reach me, you reach me on discord: faruck02#5020 , follow me on twitter @HaaseSaari